 The Organization provided training in matters related to Human Rights, diversity, inclusion and good labor practices to 115 people within the framework of the cocoa producers meetings in the Caribbean and Chocó regions in Colombia.

 Promoting the freedom of association and collective bargaining.

 14 agreements were signed with unions and employees, consolidating thus a total of 37.

-regarding matters of diversity and inclusion.
+and inclusion.